5 Healthiest Sugar Alternatives In 2025 & Beyond

 3. Erythritol

-What it is: A sugar alcohol naturally found in some fruits and fermented foods.
+What it is: A sugar alcohol found naturally in pears, grapes, and fermented foods like cheese.
+Today, it’s mass-produced via fermentation of corn or wheat starch.

-Taste: About 70% as sweet as sugar, with a cooling sensation.
+Taste: 70% as sweet as sucrose (table sugar), with a subtle cooling effect that pairs well in minty or fruity recipes.

 4. Allulose

-What it is: A rare sugar found in small amounts in figs, raisins, and maple syrup, now produced commercially.
+What it is: A rare sugar (technically a monosaccharide) present in trace amounts in figs, raisins, and maple syrup.
+Commercial allulose, made by enzymatically converting fructose, has exploded in availability.

 5. Yacon Syrup